Bears-R-Us/arkouda/training/CHAPEL_TUTORIAL.md

-In Arkouda, pdarrays (which stand for parallel, distributed arrays), are Chapel arrays stored in [block-distributed domains](https://chapel-lang.org/docs/primers/distributions.html#block-and-distribution-basics), meaning that the elements are split evenly across all locales.
+In Arkouda, pdarrays (which stand for parallel, distributed arrays), are Chapel arrays stored in [block-distributed domains](https://chapel-lang.org/docs/primers/distributions.html#block-and-distribution-basics), meaning that the elements are split as evenly as possible across all locales.

 The syntax for declaring an array with domain `D` and type `t` is:
 ```Chapel